reflectoring/reflectoring.github.io/content/blog/2022/2022-03-07-spring-boot-application-info.md

 </plugin>
 ```

-If we run the command `mvn spring-boot:run` now, the required file would be created in `target/classes/META-INF/build-info.properties`.
+If we run the command `./mvnw spring-boot:run` (for Linux/macOS) or `mvnw.bat spring-boot:run` (for Windows) now, the required file would be created in `target/classes/META-INF/build-info.properties`.

 **The file content will be similar to this:**
 ```properties